Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

-These heuristics start with an initial solution disregarding capacity constraints.
-Then, eliminate infeasibility by shifting lot sizes at minimal increasing costs.
-The last step usually tries to further get costs reduction by shifting lot sizes without violating feasibility \citep{van1978multi}. \cite{dogramaci1981dynamic} developed a four-step method that contains three sub-algorithms.
-An initial solution was generated lot by lot disregarding capacity constraints.
-Then, cost reductions for all lot merging were calculated.
-For the lots combination that yielded the biggest cost decrease, the future lot size was entirely or partially shifted to the previous lot size. \cite{karni1982heuristic} ignored the capacity constraints and applied the Wagner-Within algorithm to each product, obtaining an initial solution .
+As one of the first studies, \cite{dogramaci1981dynamic} developed a four-step method that contains three sub-algorithms.
+Later, \cite{karni1982heuristic} disregarded the capacity constraints and applied the Wagner-Within algorithm to each product, obtaining an initial solution.
 If the initial solution was infeasible, shifted the production amount left to diminish the infeasibility under the requirement of minimal cost increase.
-Then, through valid right shifts to improve the cost performance.
-Finally, changes on the current best solution, the feasibility routine and cost performance improvement step were repeated again until no further improvement can be found.

-\subsubsection{Mathematical programming-based heuristics}
+\subsection{Mathematical programming-based heuristics}